cybrneon/generatron/README.md

 ### On the Web (Recommended)
 Launch https://generatron.cybrneon.xyz to use the experience on the web.

+> [!NOTE]
-You can also add Generatron as a Progressive Web App to your iOS, Android, Mac and Windows device.
+> You can also add Generatron as a Progressive Web App to your iOS, Android, Mac and Windows device.

 ### Locally
 You can also run the experience locally by downloading all the source code to your machine and running a live server.